CounterDraft/CounterDraft-Corp/README.md

-#Scooby-development
+#CounterDraft
-Corp site for all Scooby Games.
+Corp site for counter draft corperation site.

 #About
-Scooby Games will be a gaming company who will specialize in fantasy football.
+CounterDraft is a company that offer a online service for fantancy sport gaming.
+It feels like poker but its fantancy sport playing.